 Any and all collection of payments for CDBG-DR funds shall be considered Program Income and maintained by PRHFA under the direction of PRDOH.
-These are to include administrative fees, penalties, and grant repayments as a result of program non-compliance.
+These are to include administrative fees, penalties, and grant repayments as a result of program noncompliance.

-Any program income earned as a result of program-funded activities will be subject to the rules outlined in Federal Register Notice 83 FR 5844.
-Grant repayments, as a result of program noncompliance, will be treated by PRDOH as applicable credits to the Program.
+Any program income earned from program-funded activities will be subject to the rules outlined in Federal Register Notice 83 FR 5844.
+As a result of program noncompliance, Grant repayments will be treated by PRDOH as applicable credits to the Program.

-To the maximum extent feasible, Program Income shall be used or distributed before additional withdrawals from the U.S. Treasury are made, in accordance with 83 FR 5844.
-PRHFA will establish an independent, no-interest bearing account for Program Income received from the Program.
+To the maximum extent feasible, Program income shall be used or distributed before additional withdrawals from the U.S. Treasury are made, as required in 83 FR 5844.
+PRHFA will establish an independent, no-interest-bearing account for Program Income received from the Program.
 Program Income activity shall be reported to PRDOH.

-Program Income does not include any operating income generated by the project after any loans funded through CDBG-DR funds are repaid, and the Project is occupied.
+Program income does not include any operating income generated by the project after any loans funded through CDBG-DR funds are repaid and the Project is occupied.